 read more »

-Elaine was introduced to black bear advocacy when she noticed a “stop the bear hunt” sign on the window of her dog groomer’s shop.
-She spoke with several people that lived in “bear country,” and all were appalled at the possibility of hunting black bear, as well as hunting any animal.
-After inquiring more extensively, she discovered the already existing BEAR Group in West Milford, New Jersey and made it her business to join and become an active member.
-She is in this for life and becomes more determined every year to end the abuse of all animals.
-Her objective is to stop the bear hunt and to educate New Jersey residents to become “Bear Smart” so that they can live in harmony with nature.
+“I became an advocate for black bears when I noticed a ‘stop the bear hunt’ sign on the window of my dog groomer’s shop.
+I then spoke with several people who lived in ‘bear country’; to a person, all were appalled at the possibility of hunting black bear, as well as hunting any animal.”
+She discovered the BEAR Group in West Milford and became an active member.
+Her objective is to stop the bear hunt and to educate New Jersey residents in “Bear Smart” practices.
+“We can live in harmony with nature,” says Elaine.
+“With the black bear, ignorance is the worst enemy.”

 Doris Lin — Director of Legal Affairs